 Most policy problems that warrant the investment in a jury will be complex topics, so we need to allow people the time to educate and immerse themselves in the topic.
-Faced with a clear remit and a worthwhile level of authority citizens will invest the time.
+Presented with a clear remit and a meaningful level of authority, citizens will invest the time.
 We generally take around six months to deliver the process from beginning to end – as a guide, citizens need at least 40 hours in person, meeting five to six times to meaningfully deliberate and find common ground without feeling (or being!) pushed toward a pre-ordained outcome.

 The neutrality of information is a core principle, and we are careful to alert all juries that all writers have their own bias and perspective and they need to critically analyse this.
 To counter the view that “you can find an expert to say anything” we focus the start of a process on asking “what do you need to know… and who would you trust to inform you” – and use this as a way of selecting the speakers and input for subsequent jury meetings.

-A plain English question phrased neutrally is essential.
-This is the most time-consuming aspect in finding an agreement with a sponsoring government body.
+A plain language question phrased neutrally is essential.
+This is the most time-consuming aspect of finding an agreement with a sponsoring government body.
 Everyday people (not impassioned activists) need to instantly understand the problem to care enough to get involved.

 By their nature Citizens’ Juries, will tend to reach consensus (or group consent) positions on the questions they are asked to address.
 For the purposes of shifting the mindset from adversarial, two-party, either/or contests, newDemocracy recommends an 80% supermajority be required for a final decision from the jury.
 In practice, they rarely need to go to a vote and decisions are frequently unanimous, however, minority views can be recorded and noted in reports as the objective is to most accurately reflect the view of the room.
 We always work with skilled facilitators, experienced with deliberative methods and generally, these facilitators are members of the International Association of Public Participation.

-nDF directly undertakes the jury selection process to ensure there is the highest public confidence in the rigour and independence of the randomisation of invitations.
-Random selection is the key tool used to identify a range of participants who meet a descriptively representative sample of the community.
-We match participants to Census data by the key variables of age and gender, and others as each project requires.
+Democratic lotteries are the key tool used to identify a range of participants who meet a descriptively representative sample of the community.
+We match participants to Census data by the key variables of age and gender, and others as each project requires such as geography, education and home ownership.
 This is not claimed as a perfect method, but it delivers a more representative sample than any other process.

 We post invitations to a random sample of physical addresses (not billing addresses) drawn from land titles information or Australia Post databases.
 This ensures that tenants and those not on electoral rolls are reached – in short, the widest possible catchment.
 Recipients of the invitation are asked to register online to indicate that they are available for the final selection.
-Based on those available, a second random draw is done which seeks to randomly match to the age and gender numbers required.
+Based on those available, a second random draw is done which seeks to randomly match to the demographic proportions required.
 This draw generates the final membership of the jury.

 newDemocracy does not provide any juror information to the governments or agencies with which we work.